benjholla/VoicemailVictim/README.md

     ngrok 5000

 To run the app in debug mode (with a stacktrace and an interactive shell on errors), export or set the environment variable `DEBUG` to `True`.

+`export DEBUG=True`

 Debug mode is not suitable for production!

 ## 3) Configure